BsNoSi/yellow-extension-imgpop/readme.md

 ## How To Add A Popup Image

-> Small and big image are the same.
+> "Small" and "big" image are the same.
 This means, that calling the page, loads the full image displaying it small.
 Showing the full size needs no additional load.
 Therefore you should optimize your images to a suitable size.
 Big enough but as small as possible, to reduce required bandwidth.
-Think about using "webp", which has a small file size, even with large image dimensions.
+Think about using "webp", which has in many cases a smaller file size compared to jpeg or png.

-> The image is limited to its true size with imgpop.css.
-You can alter this.
-Be aware, that small images that are zoomed larger than their actual size very rarely look beautiful.
+> The image zoom is limited to its original dimensions with imgpop.css to avoid distortion of upscaled images.
+You may alter this in the css-file.

 Create a `[imgpop TheImage TheTitle TheID TheClass]` shortcut.